 Student I.D.
 Cards will be issued to students who sign and return their Locker and Internet Policy, and Disclosure of Personal Information form.
 Lost or stolen cards will be replaced at a \$5.00 cost.
-Students who misuse the Internet will have their student card and Internet privileges revoked.

 Library Use

 Hours: 8:00 a.m. to 4:00 p.m.